Portugal media demands Google pays for news

 Alberico Fernandes, head of the Portuguese Confederation of Social Communication Media, told Reuters that the global Internet services group’s Iberian and Portuguese units rejected the demand at a first meeting last week but agreed to continue negotiations.

-He said Google “showed readiness to collaborate with media groups to help us modernize and make our content more profitable”, something it had agreed to do in France earlier.
+He said Google “showed readiness to collaborate with media groups to help us modernise and make our content more profitable”, something it had agreed to do in France earlier.

 Publishers want payment for links to articles and the use of lead paragraphs in Google News.